-No. 2 Alabama loses Waddle for season, beats Tennessee 48-17
+No. 2 Alabama loses Jaylen Waddle, beats Tennessee 48-17

 KNOXVILLE, Tenn.
-(AP) — No. 2 Alabama lost wide receiver Jaylen Waddle for the rest of the season on the opening kickoff.
+(AP) — No. 2 Alabama lost wide receiver Jaylen Waddle to a broken ankle on the opening kickoff.

 That was about the only thing that didn’t go the Crimson Tide’s way Saturday.